officeboyz/howto/security/duo2fa/Readme.md

    host = xxx
    pushinfo = yes

- ## 4. Since we will be using pam auth in ssh we need update some file :
+ ## 4. Since we will be using pam auth in ssh we need update some file

-    ### a. edit /etc/ssh/ssh_config.d/50-redhat.conf
+    ### a.Edit /etc/ssh/ssh_config.d/50-redhat.conf

         ```bash